House to vote Friday on coronavirus relief bill that includes 2nd round of stimulus checks, 'hazard pay'

 RELATED: 2nd stimulus check, 'hazard pay' for essential workers and other highlights of coronavirus HEROES Act

-The response has been an unprecedented wave of deficit-financed federal aid aimed at propping up businesses, supporting household balance sheets, and pay for a massive health system response.
-On Wednesday, Federal Reserve Board Chairman Jerome Powell urged lawmakers to act further, warning that the economic shock is "significantly worse" than any downturn since the Great Depression.
+The Congressional Budget Office didn't have time to estimate the cost of Friday's measure, which Pelosi's office could only characterize as "more than $3 trillion."
+Other offices said the total would breach $3.5 trillion or more.
+But a partial estimate of tax provisions alone revealed eye-popping costs - $412 billion to renew $1,200 cash payments to individuals, more than $100 billion to pay COBRA health insurance premiums for the unemployed, and $164 billion to make an "employee retention" tax credit for businesses more generous.

-The government's budget was supposed to be $4.6 trillion even before the pandemic hit.
-The response so far has added almost $3 trillion to that, but hasn't arrested the economy's drop.
-That's made GOP defense hawks uneasy about the prospect of more aid.
-And polls show Republican voters think the government is generally doing enough.
+Trump and his GOP allies dismissed Friday's bill as a Democratic wish list.
+They are pressing hard to reopen shuttered states and counties as the path to recovery rather than more safety-net measures like expanded jobless benefits.

-Republicans are now calling for a "pause" before considering more aid, reflecting disunity between conservatives who feel enough has been done and more pragmatic lawmakers who favor steps like rescuing the Postal Service from looming insolvency, while delivering cash to revenue-starved state and local governments.
+Few Republicans were expected to vote for the bill, with party leaders preferring to pause before considering more aid.
+That reflects disunity between conservatives who feel enough has been done and more pragmatic lawmakers who favor steps like rescuing the Postal Service from looming insolvency, while delivering cash to revenue-starved state and local governments.
+The huge price tag and a lack of consultation with Republicans by Pelosi cemented GOP opposition.

-Underscoring the stakes, it's also becoming clear that the next coronavirus response bill will probably be the last.
+"This bill is nothing more than the Democratic policy agenda masquerading as a response to the coronavirus crisis," said Rep. Tom Cole, R-Okla.
+He said the bill is "going nowhere, and is going nowhere fast."

-"I think the bill we pass in June will likely be the last major bill," said Sen. Roy Blunt, R-Mo.
-"There may be some effort to pass a bill in September or October but it will get increasingly difficult."
+Republicans blasted provisions like delivering $1,200 direct payments and refundable tax credits to workers living in the country illegally, giving the cannabis industry long-sought banking privileges, and mandating vote-by-mail and other election changes that arouse GOP suspicion.

 House to vote Friday on coronavirus relief bill that includes 2nd round of stimulus checks, 'hazard pay'